-Selling, General and Administrative - Consolidated SG&A expenses increased \$4.3 million, or 6 percent, compared to the prior year.
-The increase in SG&A expenses was primarily due to 1) the impact of additional business days on associate costs, 2) increased audit and consulting costs resulting from compliance with Section 404 of the Sarbanes-Oxley Act of 2002 (SOX); 3) increased legal fees resulting from a non-recurring benefit recorded in fiscal 2006 on the WMA legal settlement and increased legal costs for ongoing litigation that had a net impact on our operating expenses totaling \$0.8 million; 4) increased promotional and advertising costs designed to increase product sales, which totaled \$0.5 million; and 5) increased share-based compensation costs totaling \$0.4 million that resulted primarily from the issuance of long-term incentive awards.
+Selling, General and Administrative - Consolidated SG&A expenses increased \$3.9 million, or 4 percent, compared to the prior year.
+The increase in SG&A expenses was primarily due to 1) the impact of additional business days during fiscal 2007 on associate costs; 2) increased personnel costs resulting primarily from additional OSBU sales personnel, totaling approximately \$0.9 million; 3) increased audit and consulting costs resulting from compliance with SOX 404; 4) increased legal fees resulting from a non-recurring benefit recorded in fiscal 2006 on the WMA legal settlement and increased legal costs for ongoing litigation that had a net impact on our operating expenses totaling \$0.7 million; and 5) increased share-based compensation costs totaling \$0.3 million that resulted primarily from the issuance of long-term incentive awards.
 Due to the four additional business days included in fiscal 2007, we incurred an additional \$1.5 million of associate costs, including payroll and related benefits.
 Accordingly, our fourth fiscal quarter will have less business days and associated costs in fiscal 2007 than in fiscal 2006.
-During fiscal 2006, we were required to comply with Section 404 of SOX, which resulted in \$1.0 million of additional auditing and consulting fees.
-These increased operating costs were partially offset by reduced associate expenses resulting from decreased bonuses and incentives that are tied to Company performance.
+During fiscal 2006, we were required to begin complying with SOX 404, which resulted in \$0.7 million of additional auditing and consulting fees.
+These increased operating costs were partially offset by reduced expenses in various other areas of the Company.

 Gain on Sale of Manufacturing Facility - In August 2006, we initiated a project to reconfigure our printing operations to improve our printing services' efficiency, reduce operating costs, and improve our printing services' flexibility in order to increase external printing service sales.
-Our reconfiguration plan included the sale of our manufacturing facility and certain printing presses.
-During the quarter ended March 3, 2007, we completed the sale of the manufacturing facility and recorded a gain on the sale of \$1.2 million.
-For further information on the sale of the manufacturing facility, refer to the discussion regarding this transaction in the comparison of the quarter ended March 3, 2007 to the quarter ended February 25, 2006.
+Our reconfiguration plan included moving our printing operations a short distance from its existing location to our corporate headquarters campus and the sale of the manufacturing facility and certain printing presses.
+During fiscal 2007, we completed the sale of the manufacturing facility.
+The sale price was \$2.5 million and, after deducting customary closing costs, the net proceeds to the Company from the sale totaled \$2.3 million in cash.
+The carrying value of the manufacturing facility at the date of sale was approximately \$1.1 million and we recognized a \$1.2 million gain on the sale of the manufacturing facility during the quarter ended March 3, 2007.

-Depreciation and Amortization - Depreciation expense decreased \$0.2 million, or 9 percent, compared to the first two quarters of fiscal 2006 primarily due to the full depreciation or disposal of certain property and equipment (including retail stores) and the effects of significantly reduced capital expenditures during the preceding fiscal years.
-These decreases were partially offset by an impairment charge totaling \$0.3 million that we recorded during the quarter ended March 3, 2007 to reduce the carrying value of one of our printing presses to be sold to its anticipated sale price.
+Depreciation and Amortization - Depreciation expense decreased \$0.3 million, or 8 percent, compared to the comparable period of fiscal 2006 primarily due to the full depreciation or disposal of certain property and equipment (including retail stores) and the effects of significantly reduced capital expenditures during the preceding fiscal years.
+These decreases were partially offset by an impairment charge totaling \$0.3 million that we recorded during fiscal 2007 to reduce the carrying value of one of our printing presses that was sold to its anticipated sale price.

-Amortization expense from definite-lived intangible assets decreased to \$1.8 million compared to \$2.0 million in the prior year due to certain intangible assets becoming fully depreciated during the first two quarters of fiscal 2006.
+Amortization expense from definite-lived intangible assets totaled \$2.7 million compared to \$2.9 million in the prior year and decreased due to certain intangible assets becoming fully depreciated during the first two quarters of fiscal 2006.
 We anticipate that intangible asset amortization expense will total \$3.6 million in fiscal 2007.